nedcloud-blackchain/bitcoin/doc/tor.md

     ./blackcoind -proxy=127.0.0.1:9050

-## 2. Automatically create a Bitcoin Core onion service
+## 2. Automatically create a Blackcoin Core onion service

-Bitcoin Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
-This means that if Tor is running and proper authentication has been configured, Bitcoin Core automatically creates an onion service to listen on.
+Blackcoin Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
+This means that if Tor is running and proper authentication has been configured, Blackcoin Core automatically creates an onion service to listen on.
 The goal is to increase the number of available onion nodes.

-This feature is enabled by default if Bitcoin Core is listening (`-listen`) and it requires a Tor connection to work.
+This feature is enabled by default if Blackcoin Core is listening (`-listen`) and it requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.